payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/manage_l2l3.rst

 Now that we have performed some Day0 configuration for the network and also the application.

-Lets look at how we can managing DayN configuration using the application.
+Lets look at how we can managing DayN configuration using the F5ACI ServiceCenter.

 Re-deploy service graph
 ```````````````````````